Kentwwx/gosummarize/README.md

-# THE BEST FREE YOUTUBE VIDEO SUMMARIZER WITH AI
+# We Believe YOuTube Summarizer will reduce 50% user duration on YouTube.
+That's why we think it is future YOUTUBE KILLER.
+What do you think?
+Leave comments on Show HN.
+THE BEST FREE YOUTUBE VIDEO SUMMARIZER WITH AI